niravcodes/niravcodes.github.io/_posts/2019-08-08-studying-embedded-system-design-for-assessment.md

 ---
 Studying for exams is so boring, you know?
 You study and study, with no intention or time to put any of it in practice, just so that you can wake up super early one morning, rush to the exam hall, make sure you haven't forgotten your admit card, and regurgitate it all with teachers patrolling like vultures, as if we're prisoners.

 We have test of Embedded system tomorrow.
 So I want to test if writing about what I'm studying in my blog will motivate me better.
 In this post, I'll try to summarize everything I manage to study today.
 I'm using the Frank Vahid and Tony Givargis book, and I'll be following the IOE syllabus (CT 655).
+A lot of the information below, including the diagrams, is summarized, paraphrased or downright plagiarized from the book.

 <!--more-->